 A pair of sturdy walking boots will take you over unpredictable terrain.
 Wear something comfortable.
 Old clothes that you don’t mind ruining may be best if you’re planning to scrabble in brambles, for example.
-Carry a light waterproof hooded jacket, like a foldaway cagoule, in your day pack in case of rain.
+Carry a light waterproof jacket, like a foldaway cagoule, in your day pack in case of rain.

 Picnic and/or cooking equipment